radfordwill/kiip/readme.txt

 * change functions use enqueue styles and javascript properly for admin page.

 == Upgrade Notice ==
-= 3.1.6 =
+= 3.1.7 =
 * easy to use shortcode buttons in the wordpress editor.
-* better fix for stylesheet moment container size problems.
+* translation ready, contact me to add your language.